andyofsmeg/shiny_evolution/README.md

 1. User can choose columns from the airquality dataset and plot these as a scatter plot
 2. User can choose different datasets and variable selection dynamically changes
     a.
-Finite dtaaset options available via a dropdown
+Finite dataset options available via a dropdown
     b.
 File upload option
 3. Combine with ggTag and plot option to enable meta info to be added
 4. Add evaluation code to create reproducible R script